-Dr Joanne Boag has extensive commercialisation experience and was Head of Intellectual Property (IP) and Licensing – Biotech and Medtech at the Murdoch Childrens Research Institute (MCRI) and Non-Executive Director with Prota Therapeutics.
-Joanne has been responsible for the identification, protection and management of IP generated by MCRI researchers, as well as working with researchers to develop and commercialise their research.
+Dr Joanne Boag is General Manager – Commercial at Rhythm Biosciences and has extensive commercialisation experience.
+Joanne was Head of Intellectual Property (IP) and Licensing – Biotech and Medtech at the Murdoch Childrens Research Institute (MCRI) and Non-Executive Director with Prota Therapeutics.
+Joanne’s expertise is in the identification, protection and management of IP, and she has extensive experience working with researchers to develop and commercialise their research.

 Joanne says the best part about her role is working with great researchers doing exciting medical research.
 She loves hearing about the different research projects that are going on within the institute and working with the researchers to protect and develop their research outcomes into products and services that can benefit society.
 Prior to her current role, Joanne worked in a commercialisation and research development role at a medical research institute in Perth, and before this as a patent attorney at an intellectual property firm.
 Joanne has a PhD in molecular biology from the University of Western Australia and is a Registered Australian Patent and Trade Mark Attorney.

 What is one thing you would change to improve the gender balance in senior ranks of scientists?